 Generosity is our genes.
 The word comes from the root genus, meaning of good or noble birth.
 Noble, in turn, comes from the root gnosis—to know.
 Generosity speaks to the natural expression of an inherent goodness in human beings that both knows, and by its expression, is known.

-This summer, my wife and I are hosting Sakyong Mipham Rinpoche and his family at our home in Vermont.
+This past summer, my wife and I hosted Sakyong Mipham Rinpoche and his family at our home in Vermont.
 The Sakyong (a Tibetan title meaning ‘Earth Protector’) is leading back-to-back retreats at Karmê Chöling, the meditation center in Barnet.

 For the month-long visit, Jeanine and I move next door, into a small home about 100 feet from our house.
 We call this place the “cozy cottage” and it suits me just fine.
 For one thing, there is no cable TV.
 For another, the phone is relatively quiet, not really the case at the “big house.”